UKCloud/documentation/articles/openshift/oshift-sco.md

 Protective Monitoring is available for UKCloud for Red Hat OpenShift.
 For more information, see [*Protective Monitoring from UKCloud*](../other/other-ref-promon.md).

+If you require additional protective monitoring services, we offer our Security Operations Service to monitor your virtual estate (additional charges apply).
+For more information, see the [*Security Operations Service Service Definition*](../soc/soc-sd.md).

+In line with UKCloud's System Interconnect and Security Policy (SISP), we provide notifications of customer-impacting security incidents.
+It's the customer's responsibility to report similar incidents to us.

 ## Service availability

 You are entitled to claim Service Credits for outages to services that take you out of SLA.
 For more information about how we calculate SLAs, see the [*SLA definition*](../other/other-ref-sla-definition.md).